 Credit: Florida Photo Archives, Post card collection, A Good Wagon Load, Florida Pineapple

-The Commission of Game and Fresh Water Fish, predecessor of the Florida Fish and Wildlife Conservation Commission, began to purchase land for wildlife management in the late 1930s.
-In 1941, the Commission purchased 19,200 acres from Fred Babcock.
+In 1941, the Florida Game and Fresh Water Fish Commission purchased 19,200 acres from Fred Babcock.
 The WMA was originally named for Cecil M. Webb, who served as commissioner from 1948-1953.
 The area was renamed Fred C. Babcock/Cecil M. Webb Wildlife Management Area in 1995.

 In 1957, field trial grounds were set up in conjunction with organizations that donated materials and supplies for a clubhouse, stables, kennels and picnic area.
 Since 1969, the grounds have been open for limited quail hunting.
 In 1968, the Commission leased 1,280 acres of the field trial grounds to the Boy Scouts for a camp and facilities.
 In the 1990s, the Charlotte Harbor Flatwoods and the Yucca Pens Unit were added to the management area.
 The name Yucca is a derivative of “euchre” (pronounced “you-ker”).
 Herds of cattle were lost or gained during euchre, a gambling card game played at the cow pens where cattle were sold before shipment to Cuba.
 A northern reporter wrote a story about the trick-taking game but misspelled it as “yucca” and this variant stuck.

 With over 80,700 acres, this WMA is among the last undeveloped expanses of hydric (wet) pine flatwoods in southwest Florida, although it is surrounded by residential development, citrus groves and improved pasture.